 Overrides can be configured to last indefinitely, or they can be configured for a specific duration.
 In addition, global overrides can be configured to apply to all servers, or only servers running a specific version of Exchange.

-When you configure an override, it will not take effect immediately.
+When you configure an override, it won't take effect immediately.
 The Microsoft Exchange Health Manager service checks for updated configuration data every 10 minutes.
 In addition, global overrides will be dependent on Active Directory replication latency.

 For detailed steps to view or configure server or global overrides, see Configure managed availability overrides.

 Management Tasks and Cmdlets